-Orientation project is a research and development project conducted in Finland, Hong Kong, Singapore and Taiwan concerning Early childhood Education (ECE).
+Orientation project is a research and development project conducted in Finland, Hong Kong, Singapore, and Taiwan concerning Early childhood Education (ECEC).
 The project includes comparative research and learning environment development based on research results.

 The Purpose of the Project

 - To find out what really happens in early childhood education.

 - Study how children’s orientations, skills, and peer relations impact the activities.

 - Study the ways the educators actions and the learning environment are related to the unfolding activities.

 - Find ways to have a concrete and positive impact on the studied action.

 - Establish ECEC development based on valid feedback.

 - Find tools that help to direct the dynamics of everyday ECEC.